 LearnWhat Will You Learn?

 What Will You Learn?

 Peace thought is the study of alternatives to violent conflict.
 In this interdisciplinary program, students explore those alternatives through the study of conflict, violence, and nonviolence in the lives of individuals, communities, and the shared world.
 Students consider peace and conflict theories as they apply to historical and contemporary conflicts around the world.
 Additionally, they practice reflection and critical thinking and render service to communities as engaged citizens in the practice of peace.
 Learn More

 What Will You Do?

-The degree in Peace Studies prepares students for a variety of professions.
-Since the field of peace studies is interdisciplinary graduates can find careers in areas such as community activism, educators, advocacy, community and non government organizations, business and private sector, mediators, dispute resolution, researchers, government and federal jobs, international organizations, diplomacy, human Rights, labor unions, foreign policy, health, public policy, non-violence, journalism and media, economic development, law, environmental sector.
+The degree in peace studies prepares students for a variety of professions.
+Since the field of peace studies is interdisciplinary, graduates can find careers in areas such as community activism, educators, advocacy, community and non-government organizations, business and private sector, mediators, dispute resolution, researchers, government and federal jobs, international organizations, diplomacy, human rights, labor unions, foreign policy, health, public policy, non-violence, journalism and media, economic development, law, and the environmental sector.

 Major & Minor Program Contacts